Steven A. Bagen | December 15, 2024 | Truck Accidents

 Federal Regulations Require Truck Drivers to Rest at Certain Intervals

-Federal rules limit the hours that truckers may be behind the wheel.
-They are obligated to take mandatory rest breaks because there are far too many consequences of fatigued driving.
+Federal Motor Carrier Safety Administration (FMCSA) rules aim to prevent driver fatigue by limiting the hours that commercial truck truckers may spend behind the wheel.
 The federal government has long recognized the dangers truck drivers can pose to the public when they remain on the road for too long.

 Federal hours of service limitations for truckers go almost as far back as trucks themselves.
 Regulators finalized the first rules in 1937.
 However, the rules did not go far enough to address truck driver fatigue, so the Department of Transportation significantly overhauled the regulations in 2003.
 Regulators did not necessarily match the original rules to the human’s circadian rhythm, so the government made substantial changes.